 How Does Renting Out a Room Affect My Homeowners Policy?

-If you’re looking to make a little extra money every month and have a spare room in your house, you may consider renting out the space.
-This can be a great way to bring in passive income, but it may affect your life in more ways than you anticipate.
+If you’re looking to make a little extra money every month and have a spare room in your house, you may consider renting it out.
+This can be a great way to bring in passive income, but it may affect your life more than anticipated.

-Namely, taking on boarders or renters may impact your insurance coverage in a big way, and your homeowner’s policy may not be enough to keep up with everything you and your new renter will need.
+Taking on boarders or renters may significantly impact your insurance coverage, and your homeowner’s policy may not be enough to cover everything you and your new renter will need.

 But how exactly does a renter affect your homeowner’s policy?
-Well, to better answer this question, let’s look at what a homeowner’s policy does cover and how the term of a rental can affect the coverage you need before diving into a few specific questions about personal liability, loss of use, and more.
+To better answer this question, let’s look at what a homeowner’s policy covers and how the term of a rental can affect the coverage you need before diving into a few specific questions about personal liability, loss of use, and more.

 What Does a Typical Homeowner’s Policy Cover?

 A standard homeowner’s policy can provide a wide range of coverage to protect your home.
-Most commonly, a homeowner’s policy works to safeguard both the structure of your home and your personal belongings.
+Most commonly, it protects both the structure of your home and your personal belongings.

 Structurally, your policy can protect your home and any outbuildings you may have, including garages, tool sheds, and gazebos, so long as stipulated disasters like fire, hail, hurricanes, and lightning cause the damage.